Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 When to use Sino-Korean numbers and when to use Native Korean numbers

-The general rule of thumb is Sino-Korean is used for “numbers” and native Korean is used for “counting”.
+Generally, the rule of thumb is Sino-Korean is used for “numbers” and native Korean is used for “counting”.

 • For numbers above 100, use Sino-Korean.